prediabetes

 What is prediabetes and why is it an important warning sign?

-Prediabetes is a condition in which blood sugar levels are higher than normal, but not yet high enough to be considered diabetes.
+In prediabetes, blood sugar levels begin to rise because the body can no longer use insulin well, but the levels are not yet high enough to be considered diabetes.
 This is a warning sign: it indicates that the body is starting to mismanage glucose.

 The good news is that prediabetes is often reversible if treated early.